This post may contain affiliate links.

 5. Matrix Biolage Advanced Keratindose Pro-Keratin Renewal Spray

 Matrix’s keratin spray is designed to make a visible difference in softness and shine after the first applications.
 The difference after the first use is hair that is 90% more conditioned.
 This keratin treatment product is perfect for hair that has been color-treated, damaged or over-processed, and it also strengthens weak and fragile hair.
-You can get a bottle of this spray at Ulta.
+You can get a bottle of this spray at Ulta, or Amazon.

 6. Keratin Complex Kerawhip Hydrating Cream Conditioner Hair Spray